 Homeschool associations, support groups, and co-ops exist to offer resources, advice, and opportunities for homeschoolers in each state.
 Arkansas has plenty of networks available to home educators.

 The Arkansas Homeschool Alliance is a statewide homeschool support association that advocates on behalf of homeschoolers.
 The organization also offers homeschool consulting services, an information packet for new homeschoolers, and a traditional graduation ceremony for high school students.

 In addition to the Homeschool Alliance, homeschoolers in Arkansas have various homeschool support groups and cooperatives that allow families to meet other homeschoolers in their area.
 Homeschool support groups operate either online or meet in person and provide a space for parents to share experiences, advice, and resources surrounding homeschool.
 The following are several examples of the many homeschool support groups available in Arkansas:

 Homeschool cooperatives or co-ops are volunteer-based groups that have a more academic focus than support groups.
 Co-ops allow homeschoolers to learn alongside peers in a group setting.
-Some groups like the Little Rock Homeschool Academy are set-up to have professional tutors provide instruction, while other groups are taught by alternating parents.
 Co-ops can be general, focused on a particular subject such as STEM, or structured around religious beliefs.
 Whatever you are looking for, you are sure to find a group that fits your family’s needs.
 Most support groups and co-ops can be found with a simple Facebook search of your area.